Flood Mythology of China: Collected mythology

-The struggles to control the flood
+Struggles to control the flood

-The Zhou sources narrated the struggles of the heroes or deities to control the floods.
-From all of these stories, the struggle of Yao, Gun, and Yu is the most obvious in describing the hardness of human effort to control the flood.
-Much later works from the Warring States period (Shiben) and Diwang Shiji (3rd century) were pairing Yu and Nuwa as a couple and their previously uncorrelated stories were then completing each other.
+The Zhou sources narrated struggles faced by heroes or deities in controlling the floods.
+Of all of these stories, the struggle of Yao, Gun, and Yu is the best example of a description of human effort to control the flood.
+Much later works from the Warring States period (Shiben) and Diwang Shiji (3rd century) paired Yu and Nuwa as a couple, allowing their previously uncorrelated stories to complete one another.

 Gun-Yu Mythology

-This theme is based on the efforts of Great Yu (and Gun) to control the flood, sometimes is also associated with Emperor Yao and Shun, and the initial efforts of human to domesticated wild animals as pack animals and livestock.
-The theme outline narrates Gun stole xirang to stop the flood while Great Yu channeled the flood into the sea and succeeded to subsided the water level, and so the earth can be cultivated.
-There are so many mythologies which are correlated to this theme, one of which is "Dragon Gate" -a canal through the mountains which was dug by Yu.
-While he was digging the canal, many of the carps were swept away and fell, they were so disappointed because they couldn't swim back into the upper level.
-Yu promised them, if any of the carp could leap through his dam, it would transform into a dragon, thus the place inherited its name.
+This myth recounts the efforts of Great Yu (and Gun) to control a great flood, and the origins of animal domestication.
+It is sometimes also associated with Emperor Yao and Shun.
+In it, Gun steals xirang to stop the flood while Great Yu channels the flood into the sea and succeeds in making the water level subside, so that the earth can be cultivated.
+Huainanzi states that the great flood was caused by the water god Gong Gong, who used the water to wreak havoc in the realm of Emperor Yao.
+Shan Hai Jing narrates another version, where the flood is caused by Xiangliu, one of Gong Gong's ministers, rather than Gong Gong himself.

-Gun-Yu theme is also have political background.
-Huainanzi stated that the great flood was caused by Gong Gong who was use the water to make havoc on the realm of Emperor Yao.
-Shan Hai Jing narrated another version that the flood was caused by Xiangliu, one of Gong Gong's minister, and was not Gong Gong himself.
+There are many mythologies which are correlated to this theme, one of which concerns the "Dragon Gate", a canal through the mountains that was dug by Yu.
+While he was digging the canal, many of the carps were swept away and fell, and were disappointed because they couldn't swim back up to the upper level.
+Yu then promised them that if any of the carp could leap through his dam, it would transform into a dragon.

-Nuwa repaired the heaven
+Nuwa repairs heaven

-The story happened after Goddess Nüwa created (molded) humanity from yellow clay, brought them into life, and gave them the ability to reproduce.
+Another story tells that the goddess Nüwa created (molded) humanity from yellow clay, brought them into life, and gave them the ability to reproduce.
 Gonggong was banging his head into Mount Buzhou, which actually was the pillar to support the heaven.
 Nüwa then patched the sky with five-colored pebbles and piled up reeds ashes to stop the flood.

 The extinction of human race

 Chen Jianxian (1996) said that this theme was one of some popular legends which was still being told by more than 40 ethnics in China.
-There is a possibility that the myth is rather new because the oldest recorded sources about this myth were from Six Dynasties, save that the oral tradition maybe much older.
+There is a possibility that the myth is rather new because the oldest recorded sources about this myth were from Six Dynasties, save that the oral tradition may be much older.

 The theme was made into several versions, but the outline is about a great flood which was destroyed all the humans all over the world except a pair of brother and sister, or aunt and nephew.
-Both were forced to married in order to repopulated the world.
+Both were forced to marry in order to repopulated the world.
 One version stated that their children were ordinary humans, while the others said it was a lump of meat, squash, melon, or grindstone; after they opened, cut, or destroyed it, humans emerged.